MH-27/HM-27/README.md

 The tool can create a file or add to an existing file

+Only exe Word can open and create files within the tool's file

 # Setup for linux

 first you must install pip